hackersanddesigners/ageofdust/README.md

 You can make your digital sensor or use already made digital sensors.
 The options below are plug and play without coding or breadboard (just jumpers/alligator clips).
 The pre-assembled boards allow you to calibrate an analog sensor as switch (e.g. light sensor), by turning the screw on the board.
 You can also use any on/off switches you salvage from old devices and use them as a trigger

 * any metal/conductive parts (aluminum foil, copper tape, metals, wet materials).
-See also this page with examples: [./diyswitches.md](./diyswitches.md)
+See also this page with examples: [DIY switches page](./switches/diyswitches.md)

  <img src="./images/switches_conductivematerials.png" alt="different conductive materials" width="300">